Dr Shuo Feng

 s.feng (@gold.ac.uk)

-Shuo studies alternative luxury and alternative ways of living outside of mainstream capitalist consumerism.
+Shuo studies alternative luxury and underrepresented, marginalised, and alternative communities

 Shuo holds a PhD in Marketing from Durham University and an MA in Luxury Brand Management from Goldsmiths, University of London.
-Her PhD research revolves around understanding how the notion of luxury transforms and adapts to the context of post-consumerism.
+Her previous research studies how the notion of luxury transforms and adapts to the context of post-consumerism.
 In doing so, she conducted an ethnography in an intentional community in the UK, which elicited the conceptualisation of 'post-consumerism' and 'post-consumerist luxury'.
-Shuo's current research focuses on conceptualising alternative luxury and the LGBTQ+ group's migration to intentional communities in China.
+Shuo's current research focuses on exploring alternative, pessimistic, and disrupted forms of luxury and eco queer women's migration to intentional communities in China.

-Prior to her PhD studies, Shuo worked as a marketing and research executive at a leading marketing and communication company in China’s luxury industry.
+Prior to her PhD, Shuo worked as a marketing and research executive at a leading marketing and communication company in China’s luxury industry.

 Academic qualifications